RoStrap/RoStrapUI/README.md

 ```

 ### Button Types
-The two button types are "Flat" and "Custom".
-There should also be a "Raised" type but I am not smart enough to figure out how to replicate the button-press effect accurately.
+The three button types are "Flat", "Custom", and "Raised".
+The "Raised" type isn't perfect, as it is difficult to faithfully render in Roblox.

 #### Flat
 A `FlatButton` has one descendant by default, called `Corner`.
 This is the [ImageLabel](http://wiki.roblox.com/index.php?title=API:Class/ImageLabel) that overlays a 2dp corner image over your `FlatButton`.
 It's [ImageColor3](http://wiki.roblox.com/index.php?title=API:Class/GuiObject/ImageColor3) property is automatically set to `FlatButton.Parent.BackgroundColor3`.
 Whenever you set the `Parent` property, it will attempt to update to the aforementioned value.
 You can set it manually with the following: